IbneKayesh/app-local-cloud/README.md

-# Local Cloud: Make your Laptop/Computer Storage as a Local Cloud Storage System
+# Turn your Laptop/Computer Storage as a Local Cloud Storage System

 ## How to run?